 Anthurium crystallinum doesn’t need frequent grooming or maintenance.
 Prune the plant from the top down sometimes, and pluck out any dead or discolored leaves, along with inflorescences, and it’ll be a happy camper.

-For greatest growth, always choose slow-release or well-balanced organic fertilizers.
+For the greatest growth, always choose slow-release or well-balanced organic fertilizers.
 You can also use well-diluted fish emulsion once a month to keep the plant healthy and well-maintained.

 Avoid chemical fertilizers as much as possible, as they may destroy the plant’s roots and hinder its growth.